IBM Integration Bus vs Mule ESB comparison

 IBM Integration Bus vs. Mule ESB

-IBM Integration Bus is ranked 1st in ESB (Enterprise Service Bus) with 20 reviews while Mule ESB is ranked 2nd in ESB (Enterprise Service Bus) with 15 reviews.
+IBM Integration Bus is ranked 1st in Enterprise Service Bus (ESB) with 64 reviews while Mule ESB is ranked 2nd in Enterprise Service Bus (ESB) with 46 reviews.
 IBM Integration Bus is rated 8.0, while Mule ESB is rated 8.0.
-The top reviewer of IBM Integration Bus writes "A reliable solution with excellent support infrastructure".
-On the other hand, the top reviewer of Mule ESB writes "Offers a free-of-cost edition, but it needs to pose fewer coding challenges".
-IBM Integration Bus is most compared with IBM WebSphere Message Broker, Oracle Service Bus, webMethods Integration Server, IBM DataPower Gateway and Red Hat Fuse, whereas Mule ESB is most compared with Oracle Service Bus, Red Hat Fuse, webMethods Integration Server, Oracle SOA Suite and IBM DataPower Gateway.
+The top reviewer of IBM Integration Bus writes "Scalable solution with efficient integration features".
+On the other hand, the top reviewer of Mule ESB writes "Plenty of documentation, flexible, and reliable".
+IBM Integration Bus is most compared with webMethods Integration Server, IBM WebSphere Message Broker, Oracle Service Bus, IBM DataPower Gateway and Red Hat Fuse, whereas Mule ESB is most compared with Oracle Service Bus, Oracle SOA Suite, webMethods Integration Server, Red Hat Fuse and IBM DataPower Gateway.
 See our IBM Integration Bus vs. Mule ESB report.